topmello/topmello.github.io/handover/support.md

 - **System architecture:** A holistic understanding of how each component of the tech stack interacts with each other, the data flow, and error handling mechanisms.
 - **Continuous Integration/Continuous Deployment:** Familiarity with CI/CD processes, especially with tools like GitHub Actions, to automate testing and deployment workflows.

+# Change Management

+As technology and user needs evolve, our application may undergo adjustments.
+Here's a structured approach to managing these changes:

+1. **Preparation**: Build the platform with adaptability in mind, anticipating potential modifications, whether they're minor adjustments or significant additions.

+2. **Documentation**: Maintain detailed records of all changes.
+This ensures clarity and consistency for all team members, both current and future.

+3. **Testing**: Before rolling out any change, conduct comprehensive testing, including unit and integration tests, to ensure stability.
+Moreover, if there is change that need to be done on the production level, it is recommended to test the change on the staging environment first.

+4. **Communication**: Keep all stakeholders informed about notable changes.
+This can be done through update logs or direct notifications.

+5. **Training**: If a change affects user interaction or developer workflows, provide necessary training or guidance.

+6. **Feedback**: After implementing a change, solicit feedback to identify any potential issues or areas for further refinement.

 # Resources
 - GitHub Repository: